-al-le-lu-ya.
 Ps.
 Blessed be the Lord.
 68.

-Rant us, O Lord, we beseech thee, so to imitate that which we hold in honour, that we may learn to love our enemies, as we celebrate the birthday of him who prayed even for his murderers to thy Son, Jesus Christ our Lord.
+Rant unto us, we beseech thee, O Lord, to imitate what we revere, that we may learn to love even our enemies: forasmuch as we celebrate the nativity of him who knew how to pray even for his persecutors to our Lord Jesus Christ thy Son.
 Who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
 R. Amen.